liferay/liferay-docs/develop/tutorials/articles/29-product-navigation/00-intro.markdown

 navigation to the Product Menu, Simulation Menu (the right menu), and *Add* button.
 When certain settings are enabled (e.g., Staging, Page Customization, etc.) more tools are offered.
-The Simulation Menu offers options to simulate your site's look on different scenarios (devices, user segments... etc).
+The Simulation Menu offers options to simulate your site's look for different scenarios (devices, user segments, etc.).
 Lastly, the User Peronsal Bar is used to hold selectable items that aid with a user's own account settings.